Memory buffer register

 This register holds the contents of the memory which are to be transferred from memory to other components or vice versa.
-A word to be stored must be transferred to the MBR, from where it goes to the specific memory location, and the arithmetic data to be processed in the ALU first goes to MBR and then to accumulated register, and then it is processed in the ALU.
+A word to be stored must be transferred to the MBR, from where it goes to the specific memory location, and the arithmetic data to be processed in the ALU first goes to MBR and then to accumulator register, before being processed in the ALU.

 The MDR is a two-way register.
 When data is fetched from memory and placed into the MDR, it is written to go in one direction.
 When there is a write instruction, the data to be written is placed into the MDR from another CPU register, which then puts the data into memory.

 The memory data register is half of a minimal interface between a microprogram and computer storage; the other half is a memory address register (MAR).

+During the read/write phase, the Control Unit generates control signals that direct the memory controller to fetch or store data.